Thesis formatting guide

 Ensure you have met the formatting guidelines for your thesis before you submit.

-If you have any questions about the formats, please contact the Systems and Integration Development team.
+All theses deposited to the Library must abide by the following guidelines.
+If you have any questions about the formats, please contact the Library Research Services team.

-- Be a clean and clearly printed copy with no marking comments.
+- Be clearly typed with no marking comments

 Non-standard theses formats

-The Library will be happy to accept your thesis in a non-standard format where this has been approved by your Head of School.
-You must include the completed non-standard format permission with your submission.
+The Library will be happy to accept your thesis in a non-standard format where this has been approved by your head of school.
+You must include a completed Non-standard format permission formpdf156.6KB with your submission.

-Some examples of non-standard formats include music scores; three-dimensional models; performance recordings; or works in fabric, wood, plastic or metal.
-If you’re unsure, contact the Systems and Integration Development team for guidance
+Some examples of non-standard formats include music scores; three-dimensional models; performance recordings; or works in fabric, wood, plastic, or metal.
+If you’re unsure, contact the Library Research Services team for guidance.